 “And language is, for better or for worse, a democratic tool whose meaning is decided by the mass of humanity, not by people who execrate the non-absolute use of ‘unique.'”

-I disagree in this particular case, but I agree with the bigger picture (plus I admire buhi’s moxie).
+We disagree in this particular case, but we agree with the bigger picture (plus we admire buhi’s moxie).

 Here’s why: We have lots of words that people can use to describe varying degrees of whatever.
 For example, “Anna-Maria Hefele is an amazing German singer with a very <unusual, uncommon, rare, special, extraordinary, remarkable, novel, original> talent.”
 Why assign a new meaning to unique when there are so many other words that will do just fine?